 Strong-willed children tend to pay closer attention to instructions than their less persistent peers.
 This can serve them well in a number of ways as they get older; including their listening skills once they’re in school.

 Strong Leaders & Big Achievers: Persistent children tend to be big achievers which can translate into high-income earners as adults.
-Strong-willed children are often so confident in their own opinion, likes, and dislikes that they’re not as influenced by peer pressure.
+They‘re often so confident in their own opinion, likes, and dislikes that they’re not as influenced by peer pressure.
 These qualities are all ones that great leaders possess.

 Examine your own temperament for clues